felixlopz/hubrise-test-task/content/docs/en/catalog.md

 To add a catalog, follow these steps:

 1. Select **SETTINGS**.
-1. To add the Catalog at Account level, verify **All locations** is selected.
+1. To add the Catalog at Account level, verify that **All locations** is selected.
 To add it to a Location, select the Location from the **Location** list.
 1. From the **Catalogs** section, click **Add a catalog**.
 1. Enter the name for the catalog.
 To avoid confusion, Catalogs should have the same name as your Account.
 If you have multiple Locations with their own different catalogs, it is preferable to follow a strict naming convention such as: **Account Name - Location Name**.
-For example, your default Account catalog might be **Fast Pizza**, and the catalog for a location might be **Fast Pizza - Baker Street**.
+For example, your default Account catalog might be `Fast Pizza`, and the catalog for a location might be `Fast Pizza - Baker Street`.
 1. Click **Create** to save the new catalog.

 ## Catalog Details

 The following information is displayed in the **SETTINGS** > **Catalogs** section:

 - **Name**: The name of the catalog, followed by its unique identifier.
 This unique identifier does not change even if the name of the catalog is changed.
-For example: The catalog **Baker Street** would be displayed as **Baker Street - abc123**.
-If the catalog **Baker Street** is renamed to **Dunning Street**, it will be displayed as **Dunning Street - abc123**.
+For example: The catalog `Baker Street` would be displayed as `Baker Street - abc123`.
+If the catalog `Baker Street` is renamed to `Dunning Street`, it will be displayed as `Dunning Street - abc123`.
 - **Created**: The date the catalog was created in HubRise.
-- **Products**: The number of products included into this catalog.
+- **Products**: The number of products included in this catalog.
 To view catalog details, see [Catalogs](/docs/data#catalogs).

 To view the contents of a Catalog, click the name of the Catalog.
 It will connect you to the **DATA** > **Catalog** screen for the specific Catalog.

 ## Edit a Catalog Name

 Catalogs can be renamed to reflect special needs, such as labeling a Catalog for testing purposes, or for the products offered by a specific Location or solution.
-Changing the name of a Catalog does not affect connection with apps that uses it.
+Changing the name of a Catalog does not affect the connection with apps that use it.

 To change the name of a Catalog: